James Mann (1822–1868)

-James Mann (June 22, 1822, Gorham, Maine – August 26, 1868, New Orleans, Louisiana) was a 19th-century American Civil War veteran and politician.
+James Mann (June 22, 1822 – August 26, 1868) was a 19th-century American Civil War veteran and politician.

 Biography

+James Mann was born on June 22, 1822, in Gorham, Maine.
 He served in the Maine legislature and was elected as a Democrat to the United States House of Representatives from Louisiana's 2nd congressional district but died just five weeks into his term in 1868.

-Civil War

 Mann was a member of the Maine House of Representatives (1849–50) and Maine Senate (1851–53).
 He was a major in the Union Army during the American Civil War, serving as a paymaster.

-After the war

 After the war, he remained in New Orleans as a Treasury agent.

-Congress and death

 He was elected as part of Louisiana's next congressional delegation after the state was readmitted to representation.
-He took his seat on July 18, 1868, and died on August 26, 1868.
+He took his seat on July 18, 1868, and died on August 26, 1868, in New Orleans.

 The special election to succeed Mann was won by John Willis Menard, the first African American ever elected to Congress, but the House of Representatives declined to seat him.